 Yes.
-You will not feel the ice through the splint, so in the initial post op period, try icing behind your knee.
+Icing after surgery is important.
+Initially, you may not be able to ice through the dressing, as it will be rather thick.
+You can ice behind your knee or ankle to get some cooling effect down to your foot/ankle.
 When you return for your first post-op appointment, we will remove the dressing for you and you will be able to ice.
 Please remember the 20min on and 20min off rule for icing.

-Can I adjust my splint?
+Can I adjust my dressing?

-No. Please keep your splint on and do not adjust.
+No. Please keep your dressing on and do not adjust.
 Keep it clean and do not allow it to get wet.
 Be careful to make sure the shower bag fits appropriately to decrease the risk of damaging your dressing.